NormanDunbar/SuperBASIC-Manual/sphinx/source/Appendix17.clean.rst

 <direction>This is the direction in which data is to be sent.
 There is
 no default and this therefore must be one of the following letters:

-I -This is a listening station
+- I - This is a listening station (input only)

-(input only)

-O -This is a transmitting station
+- O - This is a transmitting station (output only)

-(output only)

-<station>This is the number of the station to communicate with and is in
-the form \_n, where n represents the station number of the other machine you wish to communicate with.
+- <station> This is the number of the station to communicate with and is in the form \_n, where n represents the station number of the other machine you wish to communicate with.

   n=0 is treated as a special case - see below.

   The default is \_0.

 This Device Driver allows data to either be transmitted to a specific machine, or broadcast to any machine which is listening to the Network.